AFRM Quantitative Stock Analysis

 Below is Validea's guru fundamental report for AFFIRM HOLDINGS INC (AFRM).
-Of the 22 guru strategies we follow, AFRM rates highest using our Small-Cap Growth Investor model based on the published strategy of Motley Fool.
-This strategy looks for small cap growth stocks with solid fundamentals and strong price performance.
+Of the 22 guru strategies we follow, AFRM rates highest using our P/B Growth Investor model based on the published strategy of Partha Mohanram.
+This growth model looks for low book-to-market stocks that exhibit characteristics associated with sustained future growth.

-AFFIRM HOLDINGS INC (AFRM) is a mid-cap growth stock in the Consumer Financial Services industry.
-The rating using this strategy is 48% based on the firm’s underlying fundamentals and the stock’s valuation.
+AFFIRM HOLDINGS INC (AFRM) is a large-cap value stock in the Consumer Financial Services industry.
+The rating using this strategy is 55% based on the firm’s underlying fundamentals and the stock’s valuation.
 A score of 80% or above typically indicates that the strategy has some interest in the stock and a score above 90% typically indicates strong interest.

 The following table summarizes whether the stock meets each of this strategy's tests.
 Not all criteria in the below table receive equal weighting or are independent, but the table provides a brief overview of the strong and weak points of the security in the context of the strategy's criteria.